beyondszine/camerasdiscovery/README.md

 ### Features?

 - [x] DiscoverCameras : discover cameras in your network.
 Supported scan types are Upnp, RTSP Port scan, Onvif.
+- [x] GetMp4stream : gets you the rtsp or other similar url to web play-able mp4 stream.
 - [x] Probestream : Probe a stream by giving URL as parameter.  ffprobe response is returend as json giving details like
 - [x] Stream-ops : Pass a streamURL,
   - [x] Save the video file from stream locally.